 Concentrating on the play of light and reflections off buildings and streets, Saternow’s watercolors are themselves a quiet contemplation of what lies beneath the clamor of the city, gritty streets, industrial buildings and warehouses, and the old High Line train trestles of New York City.

-With the same approach, Saternow captures the sentimentality of Outer Cape Cod’s architecture, the hauntingly peaceful nature of the place once the summer crowds have retreated and a quiet stillness has been restored.
-Saternow’s paintings are almost always without human figures, as he feels that once a figure appears in the composition, the painting becomes about the figure, and no longer about the place.
+With the same approach, Saternow captures Outer Cape Cod’s architecture, the hauntingly peaceful nature of the place once the summer crowds have retreated and a quiet stillness has been restored.

 Tim Saternow’s work has been exhibited extensively throughout the United States and internationally.
-His work has appeared in numerous publications, and he has been awarded the Bronze Medal of Honor and the Walter S. Greathouse Medal from the American Watercolor Society, the Allied Artists of America Gold and Silver Medals, and First Place in the Watermedia Competition from Watercolor Artist Magazine among many others.
+His work has appeared in numerous publications, and he has been awarded the Bronze Medal of Honor and the Bryan Memorial Medal from the American Watercolor Society, the Allied Artists of America Gold and Silver Medals, and First Place in the Watermedia Competition from Watercolor Artist Magazine among many others.

 Saternow received his MFA from Yale University, and his BFA from SUNY Purchase, NY.
 He is also a Board Member of The American Watercolor Society.
 Saternow is a 2019 Fellow in The Clark Hulings Fund’s Art-Business Accelerator Program.

 RECEPTION FRIDAY JULY 5, 7-9pm

 Meet the artist Friday July 5th from 7 to 9pm.